awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-user-managed-domain-lists.md

 **To add a domain list**

-1. Sign in to the AWS Management Console and open the Amazon VPC console under [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.
+1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-1. In the navigation pane, locate the **DNS Firewall** section\.
+   \- OR \-

+   Sign in to the AWS Management Console and open the

+   the Amazon VPC console under [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. Choose **Domain lists**\.
 In the **Domain lists** page, you can select and edit existing domain lists and you can add your own\.

 1. To add a domain list, choose **Add domain list**\.

 1. Provide a name for your domain list, and then enter your domain specifications in the text box, one per line\.

+   If you slide the **Switch to bulk upload** to **on**, then enter the URI of the Amazon S3 bucket where you created a domain list\.
+This domain list should have one domain name per line\.

 1. Choose **Add domain list**\.
 The **Domain lists** page lists your new domain list\.